cloudify-cosmo/docs.getcloudify.org/content/composer/overview.md

 1  Click **Add Plugin** and specify the following properties:<br />
     - The plugin file name<br />
     - The Executor<br />
-    - The URL or a local archive of the specified plugin  <br />
+    - The URL or a local archive of the specified plugin  <br /><br>
   ![Create custom plugin]({{< img "composer/add-new-plugin.png" >}})
 2  Click **Save** to save the properties that you have specified.<br />

 After a plugin is attached to a package, the operation it exposes appears in the interface’s operations implementations tree, as shown in the following screen capture.<br />

 ![Implementations Tree]({{< img "composer/implementation-tree.png" >}})

 ### Adding a Relationship Type
 Custom Relationships, like types, derive from existing relationships and can add properties and interfaces.
 Interfaces are defined per the source and target nodes that define the relationship.
-For more information about Cloudify relationships, [click here](/composer/installation/#nodes-relationships).

 ### Importing Stencils###
 You can import an external file that contains definitions of multiple node types to Cloudify Composer.
 Such files are referred to as *stencils*.
 After you have imported a stencil, it appears in the Imports list and you can see all the node types that were added, in their relevant node type group.
 The node types can be added to the Blueprint package.